rnh0lmes/netCDF-spatial-avg/README.md

 # Downscaled CMIP3 and CMIP5 Climate and Hydrology Projections Pre-processing
 Conversion of targeted netcdf files into spreadsheet tables with the use of the arcpy library for python 2 (arcmap) and 3 (arcgis pro).

-## ArcGIS
-+ Desktop arcgis 10.5 or above if using py2 scripts.
-+ Desktop arcGIS Pro if using py3 scripts.

 ## Execution Environment
-+ For arcgis desktop you will need python 2.7 which can be setup with anaconda for multiple environments or native 2.7.
++ For Arcmap desktop 10 or above use python 2.7 which can be setup with anaconda for multiple environments or native 2.7.
-+ For gispro use python 3.6 or above which can be native environment or via anaconda.
++ For ArcGID PRO use python 3.6 or above which can be native environment or via anaconda.
 + Anaconda needs to be the 32 bit version if using python 2 as arcgis desktop is 32 bits.

 To setup anaconda environment with arcmap look at the instructions on:

 https://sites.temple.edu/geodev/setting-up-a-python-development-environment-with-anaconda-and-arcpy/

 Notes:
-+ Download Anaconda 32 bit is using arcmap.
++ Download Anaconda 32 bit if using arcmap.
-+ Using arcpy10-7 instead of 10-5
-+ Could not setup spyder IDE, but was able to setup the python 2.7 environment with arcpy correctly.
 + The environment created can be used on visual studio code using the python interpreter addon and linking it to the python.exe that is inside the anaconda environment.

 To run the python scripts from anaconda:
 1. Open de Anaconda prompt.
 2. Activate the environment
     > activate arcpy10-7